Big Beat Records (American record label): 2010–present: Relaunch

 In 2013, Big Beat signed Icona Pop, a Swedish electropop duo that would go on to release the 4× Platinum "I Love It" featuring Charli XCX.
-The label also signed Cash Cash—whose 2013 single, "Take Me Home" featuring Bebe Rexha, was certified Gold— and Galantis around that time.
+The label also signed Cash Cash—whose 2013 single, "Take Me Home" featuring Bebe Rexha, was certified Platinum— and Galantis around that time.
 In December 2013, Big Beat's parent company, Warner Music Group, acquired Parlophone (a German-British record label).
 As part of the terms of the deal, David Guetta was added to Big Beat's roster.

 In 2014, Clean Bandit released its album, New Eyes, on Big Beat.
 The lead single from the album, "Rather Be" featuring Jess Glynne, won the Grammy for Best Dance Recording at the 57th Grammy Awards in 2015.
 Liz Miller, Big Beat's General Manager in 2014, was named one of the "50 Most Important People in EDM" by Rolling Stone.
 In November 2014, David Guetta's first album with Big Beat, Listen, was released featuring the eventual double-platinum lead single "Hey Mama" featuring Nicki Minaj, Bebe Rexha, and Afrojack.

 In 2015, Skrillex released a collaborative album with Diplo entitled Skrillex and Diplo Present Jack Ü. At the 58th Grammy Awards in 2016, the album won the award for Best Dance/Electronic Album.
 Its lead single, "Where Are Ü Now" featuring Justin Bieber, won for Best Dance Recording.
 Galantis' 2016 single, "No Money" amassed nearly 700 million streams globally and charted on the Hot 100, Dance/Electronic Songs chart, and numerous other charts throughout the world.